-Our guide to arriving and departing from Paris by train includes both tips and info on how to travel between the stations and the city centre; and also which station you'll need to head to when travelling away from the French capital.
+Our guide to arriving and departing from Paris by train includes both tips and info on how to travel between the main stations and the city centre; And also which station you'll need to head to when travelling away from the French capital.

-You can click the links contained within the text to access more info about the trains, journeys and stations, as there's already (ahem) more than enough text on this article - but hopefully it's all highly useful.
+You can click the links contained within the text, to access more info about the trains, journeys and stations, as there's already (ahem) more than enough content on this article - but hopefully it's all highly useful.

 If you would like assistance in planning a train journey to or from Paris, or want to include the French capital on a rail travel itinerary, take a look at the Concierge Service.